junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 ## Android dictionary

-	I currently using the 欧路 dictionary (commercial software).
+	I currently using the [eudic][4] (commercial software).
 	Goldendict also has Android version.
-	I use 欧路 firstly, which also supports a variety of formats.
-So I didn't have a switch.
+	I used eudic firstly, which also supports some formats.
+So I didn't make a switch.

 ## Postscript